-A consideration of the cost/benefit of the regulatory options is not intended to be an exhaustive, quantitative dollar analysis of the options and, in fact, most of the impacts that are considered cannot be assigned a dollar value.
+A consideration of the cost/benefit of the regulatory options is not intended to be an exhaustive, quantitative financial analysis of the options as most of the impacts that are considered cannot be assigned a dollar value.
 Rather, the analysis seeks to highlight the qualitative impacts of criteria that are relevant to each option.
 These criteria are deliberately limited to those involving broad areas such as trade, consumer information and compliance.